Naman0918/Operating-System-Lab/README.md

 # Operating-System-Lab
-## All Oserating system codes are available here
+## All Operating system codes are available here